lunakv/academyruins-api/README.md

 The full API docs are available at https://api.academyruins.com/docs

 ## Data
 All data used by the site, both raw and processed, is periodically backed up to public a [Backblaze B2](https://www.backblaze.com/b2/) (S3 compatible) bucket.
-If you need to access that data for some reason, you can send me a message through one of the channels specified [on the site](https://academyruins.com/about) and request access to the bucket.
+You can view the contents of this bucket at <https://backup.academyruins.com> If you need bulk/programatic access to that data for some reason, send me a message through one of the channels specified [on the site](https://academyruins.com/about).